opendr-eu/opendr/docs/reference/attention_neural_bag_of_feature_learner.md

   In the above code, we pass the `class_weight` parameter to the `fit` function because the AF dataset is imbalanced.
 The `fit` function returns `performance`, which is a dictionary that contains the performance measured after each training epoch.

 * **Download and evaluate pretrained model for the AF dataset**.
   In this example, we will show how pretrained models for the AF dataset [[2]](#af) can be easily downloaded by a single line of code using the functionality provided in `AttentionNeuralBagOfFeatureLearner` and evaluate the model on the test set.
-Since the AF dataset is divided into 5 folds, the following code iterates through each data split, downloads the corresponding pretrained model and evaluates on the correposnding validation set.
+  Since the AF dataset is divided into 5 folds, the following code iterates through each data split, downloads the corresponding pretrained model and evaluates on the corresponding validation set.

   ```python
   from opendr.perception.heart_anomaly_detection.attention_neural_bag_of_feature.attention_neural_bag_of_feature_learner import \